 - Stocks and shares held in ISAs and PEPs – if you own stocks and shares but these are held in a tax-free savings account, no liability to capital gains tax will arise.

 - Winnings – any win from betting, lotteries or games with prizes are not chargeable gains.

 - Inherited assets – typically, when someone dies there is no capital gains tax charge, although the estate may be subject to inheritance tax.
-That said, a CGT liability can arise if, and when, you sell or dispose of the asset.
+That said, a CGT liability can arise if, and when, an inherited chargeable asset is sold or disposed of.

 What are the main forms of capital gains tax relief?

 In the event that your chargeable gains exceed the annual tax-free allowance, you can still reduce or defer your CGT liability by making use of any available capital gains tax reliefs.